HedgehogDevelopment/HedgehogDevelopment.github.io/razl/comparing-v4.markdown

 ### Comparing Items

-As you explorer the Sitecore content tree Razl will automatically load and start to compare items in both trees:
+As you explore the Sitecore content tree Razl will automatically load and start to compare items in both trees:

 ![](/Images/Razl-V4/compare2.png)